minoa-lang/reference/src/items/functions.md

 The specifier can be one of the following:
 - `mut`: allows the variable to be directly modified
 - `const`: takes the parameter in as a compile-time parameter, which will be interpreted as a generic function parameter
-- `lazy`: takes in the parameter as if it were an [autoclosure] producing a value of the type this parameter has, after the initial use, this parameter will then be available as if it was like any other parameter.
+- `lazy`: takes in the parameter as if it were an automatically wrapped with a closure, and producing a value of the type this parameter has, after the initial use, this parameter will then be available as if it was like any other parameter.
 - `move` indicates that the argument will be moved into the function, regardless or whether it implements `Copy` or not.

 When any of these specifiers are applied to a pattern, this will count for all bindings within it.